 For example, if the segment on leisure generates the thought, "I don't do anything for fun because I don't have any time," start by tallying the time that is already dedicated to necessary activities.
 For instance, include eight hours a day for sleep and eight hours a day for work.
 Factor in commuting time and mealtimes.
 After you total the time for those necessary activities, how many hours a day are left over?

-Now seriously examine how you spend that remaining time.
+It's never too late to be what you might have been. ~ George Eliot Now seriously examine how you spend that remaining time.
 Are you using segments of available free time doing something you enjoy?
 Try listing leisure activities you regularly enjoy in the pie chart.
 If you come up with a great number of activities, your score in this segment will probably be higher.
 If you don't come up with any at all, your score will be lower.
+Review the activities you do and decide how satisfied you are with your leisure time.